Printer friendly version

 I don't use chemical personal care products, such as soap, shampoo, shaving cream, toothpaste, lotion, deodorant, sunscreen, etc. I use only natural product types, with no synthetic chemical ingredients.

-Plant-based, whole foods, including wide variety of vegetables and fruits, whole grains (oatmeal, brown rice, etc.), quinoa, legumes, nuts/seeds, spices, almond milk, olive oil, avocado oil, apple cider vinegar, stevia, etc. (see also
+Plant-based, whole foods, including wide variety of vegetables and fruits, whole grains (oatmeal, brown rice, etc.), quinoa, legumes, nuts/seeds, spices, coconut milk, almond milk, apple cider vinegar, stevia, etc. (see also

 Homemade juice 64 oz/day, consisting of:

 ● 80% carrot juice;

 ● 10% variety of vegetable juices: celery, beet (with greens), broccoli, cauliflower, red cabbage, kale,

 romaine lettuce, cucumber, peas, red/green/yellow peppers, parsley, spinach, yellow squash, zucchini,